top of page

 2023 (up to August);

-As of August 2023 Spotify has not provided full year figures for royalties.
-However judging by their growth pattern its estimated that they likely disbursed between $10 12 billion in royalties during the first eight months of 2023.
+As of August 2023, Spotify has not provided full-year figures for royalties.
+However, judging by their growth pattern, it is estimated that they likely disbursed between $10 and $12 billion in royalties during the first eight months of 2023.

-Overall since its establishment in 2008 Spotify states it has paid out over $30 billion, in royalties to the music industry.
-The payouts have consistently increased annually as Spotifys subscriber base and revenue have grown.The way royalties are divided and the actual amount received by artists are debated topics, in the music industry.
-Numerous artists, those who're smaller or independent believe that the royalty rates, per stream are insufficient.
+Overall, since its establishment in 2008, Spotify has paid out over $30 billion in royalties to the music industry.
+The payouts have consistently increased annually as Spotifys subscriber base and revenue have grown.The way royalties are divided and the actual amount received by artists are debated topics in the music industry.
+Numerous artists, whether they're smaller or independent, believe that the royalty rates per stream are insufficient.

 How Profitable Is Spotify?

-Since its establishment in 2008 Spotify has mostly reported net losses.
-The company has focused on expanding its market share than profitability.
+Since its establishment in 2008, Spotify has mostly reported net losses.
+The company has focused more on expanding its market share than profitability.

-In 2020 Spotify recorded its net profit of €15 million marking a significant achievement for the company.
+In 2020, Spotify recorded a net profit of €15 million, marking a significant achievement for the company.

 Spotify player